CodeAL1990/pokemon-style-game/README.md

 Inside gsap.to, reference fireball's postion, and for the second argument(destination), add an object with x position of recipient as x, y position of recipient as y
 The above should move the fireball animation from emby to draggle You want to remove the fireball animation after it reaches draggle, so create an onComplete arrow function method, and use pop on renderedSprites array inside it
-In the section Draggle takes damage, we want that code logic for when the fireball hits draggle as well, so copy and paste that code inside the onComplete method in fireball
+In the section Draggle takes damage(changed to Recipient takes tackle damage for tackle and takes fireball damage for fireball), we want that code logic for when the fireball hits draggle as well, so copy and paste that code inside the onComplete method in fireball
 We will need the healthBar id and its condition accessible by all attacks inside the attack method, so move that two lines of code into the global scope inside attack method
 Now, clicking fireball should spawn fireball animation from emby position to draggle position, and when fireball reaches draggle, the 'damage taken' animation should be shown
 Notice that the healthBar for draggle does not move when fireball hits